Cadbury's Chocolate Factory, Tasmania: Access

 Cadbury Road is accessible via Main Road, Box Hill Road and Bolton Street, Claremont.
 Metro Tasmania bus number 512 services Claremont and the Cadbury's Estate, which depart from the Hobart Bus Mall in the CBD.

+Incidents

+In December 2024, a sewage discharge from the plant containing high concentrations of sugar caused the failure of the nearby Cameron Bay Sewage Treatment Plant.
+The high levels of sugar killed off bacteria in the plant that break down and treat waste, causing biological sewage treatment to be ineffective.